usnistgov/feasst/dev/README.rst

 To create a pull request, fork the usnistgov repo, create a new branch with your changes, and add the pull request, as detailed in https://opensource.com/article/19/7/create-pull-request-github

+In addition to the above tutorial, this guide offers some great tips on creating an effective pull request: https://doordash.engineering/2022/08/23/6-best-practices-to-manage-pull-request-creation-and-feedback/

 To incorporate the pull request into feasst
 - git fetch usnistgov pull/ID/head:BRANCHNAME
 - git checkout BRANCHNAME